One of the first words a baby says is “NO!”

 By modelling respect, our baby can learn this skill.

 Why does this matter?

 Respect is a skill that allows us to get along with others, and to hold our own.
-In respecting ourself and knowing we are respected by others, we can in turn show respect.
+In respecting yourself and knowing you are respected by others, you can in turn show respect.

 By asking permission to do things for your baby, you are showing respect.
 You are letting your baby know that how they feel is important.
 As your baby grows and starts to express more complex feelings, the word ‘NO!” will get a workout.

 Listening to this N0 and trying to work through it shows respect for your child.
 Sometimes the No is unreasonable and you need to distract your child or hold them as they express their disappointment.

 1. Ask Permission (from birth)

 2. Honour their reasonable NO!

 3. Understand their unreasonable NO! and help them work through it.

 4. Teach them the proper anatomical names of their body parts